samarinm/pythonCC/README.md

 In order to set up Python on your own machine, I recommend using [Anaconda](https://www.anaconda.com/products/individual).
 Follow the steps outlined in my [YouTube instruction video](https://youtu.be/-RJnYbxVZTg) to install Python and getting started with the Jupyter notebooks.

-If you are more advanced and/or Anaconda is already set up on your machine, you can create a new environment with the necessary libraries through
+If you are more advanced and/or Anaconda is already set up on your machine, open up a terminal and create a new environment with the necessary libraries through

 ```
 conda env create -f environment.yml